-- :: Vocabulary borrowed from natural genetics - Individual (chromosome + its quality measure "fitness value") a solution to a problem. - Chromosome entire representation of the solution. - Fitness quality measure assigned to an individual, expresses how well it is adapted to the environment. - Gene (also features, characters) elementary units from which chromosomes are made. - each gene is located at certain place of the chromosome called locus (pl. loci), - a particular value for a locus is an allele. example: the "thickness" gene (which might be at locus 8) might be set to allele 2, meaning its second-thinnest value. - Genotype what's on the chromosome. - Phenotype what it means in the problem context (e.g., binary sequence may map to integers or reals, or order of execution, etc.).
+Vocabulary borrowed from natural genetics

+- Gene (also features, characters) elementary units from which chromosomes are made. - each gene is located at certain place of the chromosome called locus, - a particular value for a locus is an allele. - example: the "thickness" gene (which might be at locus 8) might be set to allele 2, meaning its second-thinnest value. - Chromosome entire representation of the solution. - Fitness quality measure assigned to an individual, expresses how well it is adapted to the environment. - Individual (chromosome + its quality measure "fitness value") a solution to a problem. - Genotype what's in the chromosome. - Phenotype interpretation of the genotype (e.g., binary sequence may map to integers or reals, or order of execution, etc.).